Evaluating Newtonian Mechanics in Video Generative Models with Real Physical Systems: Abstract

 \section{Abstract}

 Recent advances in image and video generation raise hopes that these models possess world modeling capabilities—the ability to generate realistic, physically plausible videos.
 This could revolutionize applications in robotics, autonomous driving, and scientific simulation.
-However, before treating these models as world models, we must ask: Do they adhere to physical conservation laws?
-To answer this, we introduce \textbf{Morpheus}, a benchmark for evaluating video generation models on physical reasoning.
-It features 80 real-world videos capturing physical phenomena, guided by conservation laws.
-Since artificial generations lack ground truth, we assess physical plausibility using physics-informed metrics evaluated with respect to infallible conservation laws known per physical setting, leveraging advances in physics-informed neural networks and vision-language foundation models.
-Our findings reveal that even with advanced prompting and video conditioning, current models struggle to encode physical principles despite generating aesthetically pleasing videos.
-All data, leaderboard, and code are open-sourced at: \url{https://physics-from-video.github.io/morpheus-bench/}
+However, before treating these models as world models, we must ask: Do they adhere to physical laws?
+Current evaluation methods rely on subjective judgments or trajectory matching, limiting their usage for physical reasoning estimation, where many generations could be physically plausible.
+Thus, we introduce \benchmark, one of the first physics-informed evaluation frameworks for measuring the ability of video generation models to comprehend Newtonian dynamics. \benchmark features 130 real-world videos capturing physical phenomena, guided by conservation laws.
+Using those as conditioning for video generation, we assess physical plausibility leveraging interpretable metrics evaluated with respect to infallible conservation laws known per physical setting, leveraging advances in physics-informed neural networks and vision-language foundation models.
+Importantly, \benchmark targets controlled Newtonian rigid-body settings to enable quantitative checks.
+Our findings reveal that even with advanced prompting and video conditioning, contemporary models struggle to encode physical principles despite generating aesthetically pleasing videos.
+Code and data available \href{https://github.com/physics-from-video/Morpheus}{here}.